PaulRwagasana/Budgeting-app/README.md

 📈 Investment Portfolio to Track user s' investments and display real-time performance.

 ## Deployment
-This app was deployed on both of my web-01 and web-02 servers with the loadbalancer controlling the traffick I uploaded the files in both my web-01 and web-02 in /var/www/Budgeting-app I configured my nginx i git bash for etc/nginx/sites-available/default I tested it using sudo nginx -t
+This app was deployed on both of my web-01 and web-02 servers with the loadbalancer controlling the traffick.

+I uploaded the files in both my web-01 and web-02 in /var/www/Budgeting-app.

+I configured my nginx i git bash for etc/nginx/sites-available/default.

+I tested it using sudo nginx -t .

 ## Credits/acknowledgement👊🏿

 API:[Exchange-rate api web](https://www.exchangerate-api.com/).

-Postman for API endpoints
+Postman for API endpoints.